 If you experience issues when connecting an account to Funnel, or get messages about lack of permissions reading data, please continue reading.

 Each user that has access to an Ads Account will have a specific account-level permission: Account administrator, Ad manager, Campaign analyst, Organic analyst, and Creative Manager.
+For the most common use-cases, Campaign Analyst level will suffice.
 You can read more about the levels here to find out what access level you need to have to get the correct permissions.

 If your Twitter connection has stopped working and doesn't download data into Funnel, it could be because Funnel doesn't have access to your twitter account.
 To check if this is the case, please follow these steps: